JARinteractive/ESCObservable/README.md

 Project Setup
 -------------
 ESCObservable can be imported as a subproject in Xcode or as a .framework.
-The .framework can be build using the ```Build Framework``` target.
+The .framework can be built using the ```Build Framework``` target.

 In the build settings under ```Other Linker Flags``` add ```-ObjC``` and ```-all_load```.